anyuzx/HIPPS-DIMES/README.md

 HippsDimes hic_example.cool test --input-type cmap --input-format cooler -s chr7:10M-15M -i 10 -e 10
 ```

 This command tells the script to load the Hi-C contact map `hic_example.cool` and perform the iterative scaling algorithm.
 The argument `test` instructs the files names of output files start with `test_`.
 Option `--input-type cmap` specifies that the input file is a contact map.
 Option `--input-format cooler` specifies that the input file is a `cooler` file.
 Option `-s chr7:10M-15M` specifies that the algorithm is performed on the region 10 Mbps - 15 Mbps on Chromosome 7.
+Note that these three options are required and cannot be neglected. **Some option arguments are optional, some are required.
+Please refer to the section below for details**

 When the program finishes, the script will generate several output files: `test.xyz`, `test_connectivity_matrix.txt`, and `test_dmap_final.txt`. `test.xyz` contains 10 sets of individual conformations of x, y, z coordinates and can be viewed using `VMD` or other compatible visualization softwares.